Xavi422/reddit_aws_pipeline/README.md

 ## Overview

-This pipeline retrieves post data from a subreddit for analysis in Tableau by:
+This pipeline retrieves post data from a subreddit for analysis in Tableau via these steps:

 1. Call Reddit's subreddit API endpoint
 2. Extract post data
 2. Store the raw data in S3 bucket
 3. Clean/Transform data using AWS Lambda triggers
-4. Crawl transformed data in S3 using AWS Glue for schema definitions
+4. Crawl transformed data in S3 using AWS Glue crawler
 5. Create a connection to the data using AWS Athena + Glue
 6. Connect Tableau to Athena for analysis